beancount/docs/docs/beancount_design_doc.md

 Transactions allow for at most one posting to be elided and automatically set; if an amount was elided, the final balance of all the other postings is attributed to the balance.

-With the [<span class="underline">inventory booking proposal</span>](a_proposal_for_an_improvement_on_inventory_booking.md), it should be extended to be able to handle more cases of elision.
+With the [<u>inventory booking proposal</u>](a_proposal_for_an_improvement_on_inventory_booking.md), it should be extended to be able to handle more cases of elision.
 An interesting idea would be to allow the elided postings to at least specify the currency they're using.
 This would allow the user to elide multiple postings, like this:

          2013-07-05 * "COMPANY INC PAYROLL"
            Assets:US:TD:Checking                                    USD